LynnAmsbury/basic_git_commands/README.md

 # Basic Git Commands

-git init: initializes a folder with git.
+`git init`: initializes a folder with git.
 ONLY TYPE THIS WITHIN THE DIRECTORY YOU WANT GIT TO TRACK.

 `rm -rf .git`: removes git initialization